supravatm/supravatm.github.io/blog/how-to-call-owl-slider-in-magento2.md

 ##### How to call Owl Slider in Magento2

+We will learn how to integrate owl carousel slider in Magento 2 for product listings.

 You have to created one **requirejs-config.js** file inside your theme,

 First Add **owlcarousel.js** file inside,